mlswg/mls-protocol/draft-ietf-mls-protocol.md

 GroupContext, which would prevent any member from being added to the group that doesn't support them.

+In future extensions to MLS, it may be useful to allow a member to present more than one credential.
+For example, such credentials might present different attributes attested by different authorities.
+To be consistent with the general principle stated at the beginning of this section, such an extension would need to ensure that each member can authenticate some identity for each other member.
+For each pair of members (Alice, Bob), Alice would need to present at least one credential of a type that Bob supports.
 ## Extensions

 This protocol includes a mechanism for negotiating extension parameters similar